SOFIA-Data-Center/sofia_redux/docs/manuals/fifils/users/software_description.rst

 and astropy-helpers.
 Some display functions for the graphical user interface (GUI) additionally require the PyQt5, pyds9, photutils, and dill packages.
-All required external packages are available to install via the pip or conda package managers.
-See the Anaconda environment file (environment.yml), or the pip requirements file (requirements.txt) distributed with `sofia_redux` for specific version requirements.
+All required external packages are available to install via PyPI.
+See the `pyproject.toml` distributed with `sofia_redux` for up-to-date version dependencies.

 Running the pipeline interactively also requires an installation of SAO DS9 for FITS image display.
 See http://ds9.si.edu/ for download